 Some Basic Information

 You need three or four days to get a good impression of the city.
 They use Hungarian Forint, although you can pay with your card almost everywhere.
-Paying with Euros usually means paying a more because of their local exchange rates.
+Paying with Euros usually means paying more because of their local exchange rates.
 If possible, visit Budapest on their National Holiday on the 20th of August for some amazing fireworks.

 Have you ever been to Budapest or Hungary in general?
 How do you feel about the city?